 RainbowPiano

 The good news is we’re getting a break from the scorching heat.
-The bad news is that break comes with rain.
+The bad news is that break comes with a threat of showers.

 But Friday is going to give us a beautiful night for a concert at the Hyde.
-And there’s a ton of fun awaiting you in Newton regardless of the weather.
-Saturday has a Celebration of Queer Culture in addition to the opening of the much-anticipated Newton Centre Plaza.
+And there’s a ton of fun awaiting you in Newton, including a Celebration of Queer Culture, a fundraiser for cats and the opening of the much-anticipated Newton Centre Plaza.

 Here are five things to do in Newton this weekend.